ninambash/COLOR-THERAPY/README.md

 Add set Timer function to make colors move from one box to the other add event listeners for a player to click the colors they saw Add win function
+Reset button
+Start button disappear when the game is playing change the H1 to reflect correct or not correct

 # stretch goals
 Make colors move faster by decreasing the timer as the player gets better at the game Style the board to look nicer
 # potential roadblocks
-Making the timer go faster
+Making the colors go faster and increasing in number